nerc-project/nerc-docs/docs/openstack/kubernetes/k3s/k3s-ha-cluster.md

 ## Managed MySQL service

-Create a MySQL database setver with a **new database** and create a new **mysql user and password** with granted permission to read/write the new database.
+Create a MySQL database server with a **new database** and create a new **mysql user and password** with granted permission to read/write the new database.
 In this example, you can create: